FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_cpu_and_bandwidth/visionportal-cpu-and-bandwidth.rst

    float myFPS = myVisionPortal.getFps();

-FTC teams can collect FPS data to illustrate the general effects of, for example, (a) resolution and (b) processors running, on CPU performance.
+Teams can collect FPS data to illustrate the general effects of, for example, (a) resolution and (b) processors running, on CPU performance.
 Results will depend on many team-specific factors such as webcams, codebase (other processing), vision targets (number, type, distance), etc.